MahdiBaghbani/mersad-py/README.md

-Each cipher has a class and a translator function, you can use any of them or both of them together. the translator function is no memory and requires every argument in each call but class have memory and can store key, alphabet and etc.
+Each cipher has a class and a translator function, you can use any of them or both of them together.

+the translator function has no memory and requires every argument in each call but class have memory and can store key, alphabet sequence and etc.

 ### Example